PHPJasper/phpjasper/README.md

 ###Reports from a JSON File in PHP/Laravel 5.*

-See how easy it is to generate a report with a source an json file:
+See how easy it is to generate a report with a source an JSON file:

 ```php